nateshirley/codespeak/README.md

 print(result) # output: 4
 ```

-Inferred functions understand your program's goals and generate logic to accomplish them.
-When inferred functions are called, their generated logic is executed.
+Inferred functions understand your program's goals and write logic to accomplish them.
+When inferred functions are called, their inferred logic is executed.

 ### Use type hints to write reliable, highly-capable functions.

-Type hints are an important way that data structures can be made available to inferred functions.
+Type hints are an important way that inferred functions receive data structures to use when making inferences.
 Let's look at an example.

 ```python
 from sqlalchemy.orm.session import Session